Changelog

 • Add newtypes for string types

-• Expose the specification version in ndc-models
+• Export the specification version from ndc-models

 0.1.4